The online Comment window has expired

 • Default_avatar

-Conor Williams over 2 years ago
+Conor Williams about 3 years ago

 On behalf of Andi Elliott, CEO of Community Advocates, I am writing to encourage you to vote for the ARP request filed by Alderman Perez and co-sponsored by Alderman Kovac seeking $26 million from the first tranche to lower the actionable level for lead poisoned children to 10 μg/dL.
 These funds will be used to provide essential services for 490 lead poisoned children and abatement of 890 housing units by 43 lead abatement crews recruited and trained from impacted neighborhoods.
 This lead abatement intervention, envisioned together by the Coalition On Lead Emergency (COLE) and MHD, will be a highly collaborative and cross-sector effort. involving a number of excellent organizations.